trilemma-dev/SwiftAuthorizationSample/README.md

 1. Select your app target
 2. Switch to the Build Phases tab
 3. Add a Run Script Phase which occurs right after Dependencies
-4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfyJobBlessRequirements`
+4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfy-job-bless-requirements`

 This will add the `SMPrivilegedExecutables` entry to your app's Info.plist each time the app is built either for debug or release.
-Because this value will differ depending on the build, you may not want your Info.plist to keep changing and have these changes committed your repository.
-To prevent this, you can do the following optional steps:
+If you do want this auto-generated value to be persisted after the build process, take these optional steps:

 5. Add a Run Script Phase as the last phase
-6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanupJobBlessRequirements`
+6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`

 This will delete the `SMPrivilegedExecutables` entry from your app's Info.plist at the end of the build process.
+The sample is configured to do perform this clean up step.

 Next we'll configure the build script to run for the helper tool:
 1. Select your helper tool target
 2. Switch to the Build Phases tab
 3. Add a Run Script Phase which occurs right after the Dependencies Phase
-4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfyJobBlessRequirements autoIncrementVersion`
+4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfy-job-bless-requirements auto-increment-version`

-By specifying "satisfyJobBlessRequirements", the script will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built either for debug or release.
+By specifying "satisfy-job-bless-requirements", the script will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built either for debug or release.
 If you do not want these entries to be persisted as part of the Info.plist:

 5. Add a Run Script Phase as the last phase
-6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanupJobBlessRequirements`
+6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`

-By specifying "autoIncrementVersion", the script will increment the patch value of the `CFBundleVersion` entry if the source code has changed.
+By specifying "auto-increment-version", the script will increment the patch value of the `CFBundleVersion` entry if the source code has changed.
 In order for the script to determine if the source code has changed it creates an entry in your helper tool's info property list with the `BuildHash` key and a value equal to the SHA256 hash of the helper tool's source code.
 In order for the version number to continue autoincrementing you'll need to commit these changes.
-If you do not want this autoincrement behavior, do not specify `autoIncrementVersion` as an argument for the build script.
+If you do not want this autoincrement behavior, do not specify `auto-increment-version` as an argument for the build script.

 ## Communicating With a Helper Tool
 Communication between your app and the helper tool should be thought of as a client server relationship.
 Your app